juglab/python-plots/README.md

 * [Matplotlib](https://matplotlib.org/)

-Feel free to contribute examples of you favorite plotting library.
+Feel free to contribute examples of your favorite plotting library.

 ## Dependencies
 The needed dependencies are stored in the environment.yml file.
 To recreate the environment with conda use this command: